 Interpretation is Gold

-Every collection has an implicit or explicit strategy for their collection environment.
-At Conserv we will be supporting your efforts to formalize a strategy and evaluate your performance to the strategy.
+Every collection has an implicit or explicit strategy for its collection environment.
+At Conserv, we will be supporting your efforts to formalize a strategy and evaluate your performance to the strategy.
 This is why our full-time Conservation Liaisons are conservators with decades of experience in preventive conservation.

 If you’re working toward seasonal set points, how well are you following the plan?
 If you’re working to stay close to a set point or within a specific daily fluctuation, how well are you following the plan?
 How quickly are you consuming your objects’ light budgets?
 Will your current conditions allow you to meet your longevity targets for your most sensitive items?